 Yaz Farooq teams up with Head Of The Charles® Regatta Chairman of Rules and Appeals

-Committee, John Lambert, for the clinic “How to Cox the Perfect Head Race” at the
+Committee, John Lambert, for “How to Cox the Perfect Head Race” at the Head Of The

-Head Of The Charles®.
-As they have every year since 2002, Yaz and John will help
+Charles®.
+As they have every year since 2002, Yaz and John will help coxswains tackle

-coxswains tackle the twists and turns of America's toughest head race and gear up
+the twists and turns of America's toughest head race and gear up for head racing

-for head racing season.
-This year Yaz will again share video examples from the coxswain
+season.
+This year Yaz will again share video examples from the coxswain seat and

-seat and from shore, and John will demonstrate how to handle traffic through bridges
+from shore, and John will demonstrate how to handle traffic through bridges and avoid

 Whether you're a veteran cox or a novice you'll learn techniques for better race

 calling, smart tactical moves in high-pressure situations and how to effectively

 pace your team.
 You will be shown precise headings and exact instructions on how